LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab5.rst.txt

 Lab 4.5 - Delete the Package
 ----------------------------

-It's important to know how to remove an iControl LX extension in case an extension is not needed anymore.
+It's important to know how to remove an iControl LX Extension in case an extension is not needed anymore.

 Task 1 - Verify the 'packageName'